element-foundation/construction-paper/construction-paper/Construction-Paper.md

 * **Principal Token**: `eP:yETH:03-JAN-2021-GMT`
 * **Yield Token**: `eY:yETH:03-JAN-2021-GMT`

-The `e` represents Element, while the `P` or `Y` indicates whether it is a principal or yield token.
+The `e` represents Element, while the `P` and `Y` indicate whether it is a principal or yield token.
 The second part indicates the backing collateral, such as a Yearn ETH vault, yETH.
-The third part indicates the term or redemption date in GMT or UTC+0 time.
-Tokens with identical names are fungible with each other and can be staked or traded together in an AMM.
+The third and final part indicates the term or redemption date in GMT or UTC+0 time.
+It's important to note that tokens with identical names are fungible with each other and can be staked or traded together in an AMM.

 For example, today is 01/01/2021.
-Minting into a term with a 3-month expiration (04/01/2021), collateralized by the Yearn wBTC vault, produces the following tokens:
+Minting into a term with a 3-month expiration date (04/01/2021), collateralized by the Yearn wBTC vault, produces the following tokens:

 * **Principal Token**: `eP:ywBTC:01-APR-2021-GMT`
 * **Yield Token**: `eY:ywBTC:01-APR-2021-GMT`

 A token with a different date or any sort of modification would not be fungible.
-The following PT would not be fungible with the example token above since it has a different date: `eP:ywBTC:02-APR-2021-GMT`
+For example, the following PT would not be fungible with the example token above since it has a different date:

+* **Principal Token**: `eP:ywBTC:02-APR-2021-GMT`

 #### Minting Retroactively

-One area of complexity that the Element protocol handles is with the action of minting into an existing term.
+One area of complexity that the Element Protocol handles is with the action of minting into an existing term.
 YTs accumulate value over time, essentially introducing their own principal.
 To give a simple example, if Yearn compounds daily, the YT's accumulated value looks as follows:

 | Input | Minted Asset |
 | -------- | -------- |